 .In the early 1990s the remaining Chandler property was subdivided.
-Two 1 acre allotments were created on the corner of The Basin-Olinda road and Sheffield road.
-A 15 acre allotment incorporating the Bert Chandler Gardens was sold in 1996 to George and Pat Hetrel.
-Over the next two years they built a home overlooking a mamade lake.
+Two 1 acre blocks were created on the corner of The Basin-Olinda road and Sheffield road.
+A 15 acre block incorporating the Bert Chandler Gardens was sold in 1996 to George and Pat Hetrel.
+Over the next two years they built a home overlooking a man-made lake.
 A large shed was built to house a large historical car collection and motor memorabilia.